-How To Stop Buying Things Online You Don’t Need
+How To Stop Buying Things You Don’t Need

-And bit by bit, your house is over taken with clutter.
+So bit by bit, your house is overtaken with clutter.
 You don’t seem to have any extra money.
-You are throwing out bags of things that no longer spark joy.
+You are throwing out bags of things that um, no longer spark joy.

 Going to the library and picking something out on the shelf is not the same.
 Something about requesting a hold is very exciting.
 You go through all the motions of putting it in the cart and getting the email that it is ready to be picked up.
 It’s delightful, and feels like something you should be paying a lot of money for, yet it is free.